mansoormohd9/analytics/README.md

 ### Completed
 ```
-Most of the requiremnt shared has been done apart from few missing css stylings
+Most of the requirement shared has been done apart from few missing css stylings
 ```

 ### Not completed